Takuya Kimura

 Takuya Kimura (木村 拓哉, Kimura Takuya) is a Japanese actor, singer, and radio personality.
 He is regarded as a Japanese icon after achieving success as an actor.
 He was also a popular member of SMAP, one of the best-selling boy bands in Asia.
+In the media, he is known as a huge heartthrob in Japan, and a sex symbol, having been voted Japan's sexiest man for 15 years in a row by readers of one magazine.

 A 1996 television drama series, Long Vacation, in which he landed his first lead role, became a massive success, creating a phrase called the "Lon-bake phenomenon".
 He was given the title, "The King of Ratings", as his subsequent television series continued to generate high ratings and each show became a social phenomenon as it aired.
-Five of his works are ranked in the 10 best-viewed TV drama series in Japan, the highest of which is his 2001 drama series, Hero.
+Five of his most successful television series, Hero (2001), Beautiful Life (2000), Love Generation (1997), Good Luck!!
+(2003), and Long Vacation (1996) are ranked in the top ten highest-rated television series in Japanese history.
+He has received the Best Actor award at the Television Drama Academy Awards 11 times and holds the record for most wins.
 He also starred in blockbuster films, including Love and Honor (2006), Hero (2007) and Howl's Moving Castle (as a voice actor, 2004).

 Kimura is also known for his work in the video games Judgment and Lost Judgment, portraying Takayuki Yagami.

 Career

 Music

 In 1987, at age 15, Kimura auditioned to enter Johnny & Associates, a talent agency that recruits and trains young boys to become singers and members of boy bands.
 In Autumn 1987, twenty young boys, including Kimura, were put together into a group called The Skate Boys, which was initially created as backup dancers for a famous boy band, Hikaru Genji.
 In April 1988, producer Johnny Kitagawa chose six out of the twenty boys to create a new boy band; "SMAP."

+The group became one of the most successful boy bands in Asia and are regarded as an iconic group in Japan with 24 top-10 albums and 14 number-one albums.
+SMAP officially disbanded on December 31, 2016.